Panama Pasama

 Panama Pasama is a 1968 Indian Tamil-language drama film, directed and written by K. S. Gopalakrishnan.
 The film stars Gemini Ganesan and B. Saroja Devi.
 It was released on 23 February 1968, and had a theatrical run of over 140 days.
 The film was remade the following year in Hindi as Paisa Ya Pyaar.

+Plot

+A wealthy, prestige-obsessed woman's children choose love over social status.